Floor Tiling Cost Guide 2025: How Much Does Tiling Cost?

 Cement Floor Tiles

-Cement tiles are very versatile and can create some great patterns and colours.
-Despite looking great, cement tiles are quite hard to lay and are very difficult to maintain as they need to be resealed once a month to maintain their true beauty.
+Cement tiles are versatile and can create great patterns and colours.
+Despite looking great, cement tiles are quite hard to lay and very difficult to maintain, as they must be resealed once a month to maintain their true beauty.

 Pros